ably/ably-asset-tracking-js/examples/subscribing-example-app/README.md

 The Mapbox and Google Maps `script.js` modules are very similar, and do the following:

-* Request an API key from the user using `window.prompt` and use the key to instantiate the Mapbox/Google Maps SDK.
+* If the URL does not already contain an API key for the relevant map provider prompts the user using `window.prompt` to enter their own.
+* Instantiates the Mapbox/Google Maps SDK.
 * Create an initial location to draw the world map at.
 * Find an HTML element to display the map in.
 * Create an instance of the respective mapping SDk.